bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 You're confusing it too now.
 No, no, so that's not quite true.
-It is sort of a general, you see a bunch of transactions with OP_RETURNs and those are all stealth payments, but you don't know who those payments are going to.
+It is sort of a general, you see a bunch of transactions with `OP_RETURN´s and those are all stealth payments, but you don't know who those payments are going to.
 And the recipients have to check all those specific addresses.
 So it's sort of an in-between solution where you could say like, it's sort of like my proposal, but instead there's a tag that says, okay, this is a stealth payment.